Growing our workforce with a new generation of nurse cadets

 Oxford Health welcomes 22 aspiring nurses on the new Thames Valley Nurse Cadet programme

-Oxford Health is growing a skilled workforce of the future by helping ambitious 16 to 19-year-olds begin their nursing careers with our Thames Valley Nurse Cadets programme.
+Oxford Health is growing a skilled workforce of the future by helping ambitious Year 11’s begin their nursing careers with our Thames Valley Nurse Cadets programme.

 The Year of the Nurse and Midwife 2020 recognises the skill, commitment and exceptional impact nursing staff have on the lives of our all our communities – and demonstrates rewarding career paths available to young prospective nurses.

 Oxford Health will have 22 aspiring nurses joining us in a few weeks.
 Their first foot on the nursing career ladder started at two well-attended selection days in last month (July) supported by clinical teams – including inspirational talks from Chief Nurse Marie Crofts and Deputy Director of Nursing Kate Riddle, plus clinical staff sitting on interview panels.

 The day was packed with activities, working with simulation equipment to take blood pressure, understanding a patient’s perspective, and discussing clinical scenarios.

 The 22 cadets will join Oxford Health on September 7, 2020, beginning their journey with a four week bespoke induction at Unipart, then starting their clinical roles on October 5 2020.

 The cadets join the trust on a Band 2 senior healthcare worker apprenticeship programme, which consists of four days of working and one day of studying per week.